 “I feel like I did everything right,” he said.
 “I did everything right, and still I woke up one day and none of that matters.
 I need help just like everybody else.”

 About Alabama Arise and Cover Alabama

-Whit Sides is the story collection coordinator for Alabama Arise, a nonprofit, nonpartisan coalition of congregations, organizations and individuals promoting public policies to improve the lives of Alabamians with low incomes.
+Whit Sides is the story collection coordinator for Alabama Arise.
+Arise is a nonprofit, nonpartisan coalition of congregations, organizations and individuals promoting public policies to improve the lives of Alabamians with low incomes.

-Arise is a founding member of the Cover Alabama Coalition, a nonpartisan alliance of nearly 100 advocacy groups, businesses, community organizations, consumer groups, health care providers and religious congregations advocating for Alabama to provide quality, affordable health coverage to its residents and implement a sustainable health care system.
+Arise is a founding member of the Cover Alabama Coalition.
+Cover Alabama is a nonpartisan alliance of nearly 100 advocacy groups, businesses, community organizations, consumer groups, health care providers and religious congregations advocating for Alabama to provide quality, affordable health coverage to its residents and implement a sustainable health care system.